proudcloud/awesome/practices/testing.md

 - Limit the usage of the `js: true` tag only to blocks that have javascript interaction.

-- Alternatively, use [teaspoon](https://github.com/modeset/teaspoon) for heavy javascript testing.
+- Use [teaspoon](https://github.com/modeset/teaspoon) for unit javascript testing.

 - Prefer [poltergeist](https://github.com/teampoltergeist/poltergeist) over the default javascript driver, `selenium`.
 Avoid [capybara-webkit](https://github.com/thoughtbot/capybara-webkit).